Syrian Barrage Buries Civilian Areas: 'What Have We Done To Deserve This?'

 "They targeted everything: shops, markets, hospitals, schools, mosques, everything," he added.
 "I will treat someone — and after a day or two they come again, injured again."

-Panos Moumtzis, the United Nations' regional humanitarian coordinator for the Syria crisis, said Tuesday at least six hospitals in eastern Ghouta have been hit with attacks.
+Panos Moumtzis, the United Nations' regional humanitarian coordinator for the Syria crisis, said Tuesday at least six hospitals in eastern Ghouta have been hit.
 Of those medical facilities, he said at least three were rendered inoperable.
 The attacks, he said, "may amount to war crimes."

 "It's beyond imagination what is happening in East Ghouta today," Moumtzis said, calling for a humanitarian cease-fire.
 "The untold suffering is intolerable and residents have no idea whether they will live or die.
 This nightmare in East Ghouta must end and must end now."